reruo321/CPP-Self-Study/CS/CPP/Sorting-Algorithm/README.md

 ### 2. Bubble Sort
 Exchange two elements.
 Loop from the start element to the last element, until there's no more exchanging happens.

+#### Variation 1
+1. Find the biggest number in a full set.
+2. Calculate the number of swaps needed.
+3. Remove the biggest number from the set.
+4. Repeat 1~3 until all elements are removed from the set.

 ### 3. Selection Sort
 Select two elements, and if they need to be changed, change them.